China works to further stabilize foreign trade and investment

 China reinstated tax exemption and reduction for the importation of 20 commodities

 From 5 August 2020, 20 categories of commodities, imported either by consumers or businesses, can now enjoy applicable tax exemptions and reduction policies.
-These commodities include TV, video cameras, video recorders, disc players, audio equipment, air conditioners, refrigerators, and freezers, washing machine, cameras, copiers, program-controlled telephone switches, microcomputers and peripherals, fax machines, telephones, wireless paging system, electronic calculators, typewriters and word processors, furniture, lamps and lanterns, meal (seasoning, meat, eggs, aquatic products, fruit, beverage, wine, dairy products).
+These commodities include TV, video cameras, video recorders, disc players, audio equipment, air conditioners, refrigerators, and freezers, washing machines, cameras, copiers, program-controlled telephone switches, microcomputers and peripherals, fax machines, telephones, wireless paging system, electronic calculators, typewriters and word processors, furniture, lamps and lanterns, meal (seasoning, meat, eggs, aquatic products, fruit, beverage, wine, dairy products).

 Currently, duty-free customs clearance applies to items for personal use obtained abroad and brought in by Chinese nationals with a total value of no more than RMB 5,000 and items for personal use brought in by foreign nationals with a total value of no more than RMB2,000.
 Before 5 August 2020, cigarettes, alcohol, and the aforementioned 20 categories of commodities are excluded from the exemption.
 With the new announcement in place, the 20 categories of commodities can benefit from the duty-free policy.